 China extends duty-free and quota-free trade benefits to apparel under the Asia-Pacific Trade Agreement and under a special preferential tariff program for least developed countries, including to chief-weight cotton apparel from Bangladesh.
 Changes to the agreement or preference program could have a negative impact on our operations.
 In 2021, the United Nations General Assembly passed a resolution to "graduate" Bangladesh from the least developed country category to the developing country category.
 Although, the resolution established a five-year grace period, this change in Bangladesh's status could lead to a preemptive reduction, termination, or phase-out of trade preferences or trade incentives for Bangladesh's exports to Canada, the European Union, the UK, Japan, the United States, Australia, and other countries.
-Bangladesh's reduction, termination or phase-out of trade preferences may negatively affect our competitive position in some of the countries in which we sell our products.
+Bangladesh's reduction, termination or phase-out of trade preferences or trade incentives may negatively affect our competitive position in some of the countries in which we sell our products.

 Many Chinese imports into the United States are subject to additional trade remedy duties under section 301 of the Trade Act of 1974.
 The items on Lists 3 and, 4A, under this action include textiles and apparel.
 Currently, goods on List 3 are subject to 25 percent additional duty, and goods on List 4A, are subject to 7.5 percent additional duty.
-List 4B, which includes the majority of apparel articles, has never been implemented.
-These changes, or the imposition of any further duties on Chinese goods, could negatively impact our operations.
+Imposition by the United States of any further duties on Chinese goods, could negatively impact our operations.
+The implementation of new Section 201 or 301 remedies could negatively impact our operations by introducing the possibility of additional duties or trade restrictions, which could exacerbate supply chain disruptions and increase costs for businesses reliant on imports.
+These investigations also create an environment of uncertainty, making it challenging to plan long-term investments or maintain stable supplier relationships.
+Moreover, the implementation of Section 201 and 301 investigations carries the risk of escalating trade tensions, which can lead to retaliatory measures from affected trading partners.
+Such actions could disrupt access to key export markets, reduce global competitiveness, and strain cross-border supply chains.
+Any implementation of new Section 201 or 301 measures could have a negative impact on our operations.

-The United States has determined that the mass detention and treatment of Uyghurs and other ethnic minorities in the Xinjiang Uyghur Autonomous Region (XUAR) of China includes and gives rise to forced labour.
+The United States has determined that the mass detention and treatment of Uyghurs and other ethnic minorities in the Xinjiang Uyghur Autonomous Region (XUAR) of China constitutes forced labour.
 The Uyghur Forced Labor Prevention Act (UFLPA), which took effect on June 21, 2022, establishes a presumption that any goods produced or manufactured in whole or in part in XUAR were made with forced labour and are inadmissible into the United States unless importers present clear and convincing evidence that the goods were not made with forced labour.
 The United States has identified cotton products as a high enforcement priority.
 U.S. Customs and Border Protection ("CBP") can detain or, exclude shipments under the UFLPA.
-Canada has introduced the Fighting Against Forced Labour and Child Labour in Supply Chains Act which will require significant reporting obligations on Canadian businesses and importers meeting certain eligibility requirements, including the steps an entity has taken to prevent and reduce the risk that forced or child labour was used at any step for the production of goods that were produced or entered into Canada by that entity and must be submitted before May 31st of each year starting in 2024.
-Forced Labour legislation is also pending in the UK, and the European Union.
-While we do not source product from the XUAR and have taken increased actions to ensure our entire supply chain is free of any forced labour, there is nonetheless a risk, given the presence of XUAR origin cotton in global supply chains, that our business could be affected by these restrictions.
+While we do not source product from the XUAR and have taken increased actions to ensure our entire supply chain is free of any form of modern slavery, including forced labour, there is nonetheless a risk, given the presence of XUAR origin cotton in global supply chains, that our business could be affected by these restrictions.